Nozbe/WatermelonDB/docs/Model.md

 ### Many-To-Many Relation

 If for instance, our app `Post`s can be authored by many `User`s and a user can author many `Post`s.
-We would create such a relation following the below steps:-
+We would create such a relation following these steps:-

 1. Create a pivot schema and model that both the `User` model and `Post` model has association to; say `PostUser`
 2. Create has_many association on both `User` and `Post` pointing to `PostUser` Model